All Entries Tagged With: "Food Festivals"

 For appetizer, we opted for a soup and a salad.
 Polly and I decided to share our dishes and we asked the waitress for extra bowl to share the soup.
 The waitress is kind enough to serve the soup in 2 different bowls and gave us extra serving plates for sharing for the rest of the meal.
 I like their services.
 Back to the soup, the soup of the day is Seafood Chowder.
 It’s a creamy soup with salmon, prawn and potatoes with crackers served on the side.
 It’s quite an ordinary chowder.

-There is a choice of Classic Ceaser Salad and Tossed Green Salad in Raspberry Vinaigrette and we opted for the latter.
-We like the flavour of the vinaigrette which is very fruity.
-More on following page.
-Click here to continue reading
+There is a choice of Classic Caeser Salad and Tossed Green Salad in Raspberry Vinaigrette and we opted for the latter.
+We like the flavour of the vinaigrette which is very fruity. (more…)

 Dine Out Vancouver 2008 – Gastropod